remote-swe-user/sample-remote-swe-agents/README.md

     --type String
 ```

 Replace `your-slack-bot-token` and `your-slack-signing-secret` with the actual values you obtained in the previous step.
+The parameters will be referenced from CDK.

 ### 4. GitHub Integration

+To interact with GitHub, you need to setup GitHub integration.
 You have two options for GitHub integration:

 #### Option 1: Personal Access Token (PAT)